 - Chemical Formula

 - IUPAC Name

 For the prophylaxis and treatment of illness caused by various strains of influenza A virus in adults.

 Rimantadine, a cyclic amine, is a synthetic antiviral drug and a derivate of adamantane, like a similar drug amantadine.
 Rimantadine is inhibitory to the in vitro replication of influenza A virus isolates from each of the three antigenic subtypes (H1N1, H2H2 and H3N2) that have been isolated from man.
 Rimantadine has little or no activity against influenza B virus.
 Rimantadine does not appear to interfere with the immunogenicity of inactivated influenza A vaccine.

 The mechanism of action of rimantadine is not fully understood.
 Rimantadine appears to exert its inhibitory effect early in the viral replicative cycle, possibly inhibiting the uncoating of the virus.
-Genetic studies suggest that a virus protein specified by the virion M2 gene plays an important role in the susceptibility of influenza A virus to inhibition by rimantadine.
+The protein coded by the M2 gene of influenza A may play an important role in rimantadine susceptibility.

 Well absorbed, with the tablet and syrup formulations being equally absorbed after oral administration.